- Written by Dr.Mehmet Demircioglu

 When the plan comes mainly from a sales conversation, I slow the decision down.
 A coordinator should not give the surgical plan as if the medical part has already been solved.
 Coordinators can help with organization, but the surgical judgment belongs to the surgeon.

-I would also be cautious when a clinic gives a final plan from a few photos.
+Be cautious when a clinic gives a final plan from a few photos.
 A plan made from photos alone can begin the assessment, but it should not finish it.
 Photos cannot fully show miniaturization, donor quality, hair caliber, scalp condition, or the real feel of the donor area.

 Can anxiety mean I am not emotionally ready?